IAmNamNguyen/Nam-s-Tool/Sites Media Downloader/README.md

 ## Have to preset name file:
 1. Google Drive

-## Preset name file does not support:
-1. Iwara

-## Save file location does not support:
+## Save file location does not support (It will always save the file on the Colab Temp Storage):
 1. Iwara

 ## Have to enter account credentials: